Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### Data compacting:

 Data compression mode specific to the PeSIT protocol with a CFT profile.
-Only the most significant half-bytes in numbers or spaces coded in EBCDIC are transferred.
+Only the most significant half- bytes in numbers or spaces coded in EBCDIC are transferred.

 <span id="Data_compression_"></span>